Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 (so I shouldn't be that serious in reviewing it either!
 Indeed never was I.).

 - Always use Keynote (plus LaTeXiT) instead of Powerpoint for slides.
 It will make your slides so much more elegant.
 Do not call our slides "PPTs" since we don't use it.
 For teaching, export Keynote to PDF, skipping animations.
+For presentation, you can export to PDF "including each build"

 (see for example how Mehryar Mohri's teaching slides were made via Keynote+LaTeXiT -- they're so beautiful but required way too much time and are not very editable.